dduan/TOMLDecoder/Sources/TOMLDecoder/TOMLDecoder.docc/DecodingTOML.md

 ### Table key strategies

+To change how table keys map into your property names, set ``/TOMLDecoder/TOMLDecoder/Strategy/key``.
+For example,
+``/TOMLDecoder/TOMLDecoder/KeyStrategy/convertFromSnakeCase``
-To change how table keys maps into your property names, set ``/TOMLDecoder/TOMLDecoder/Strategy/key``. for example, ``/TOMLDecoder/TOMLDecoder/KeyStrategy/convertFromSnakeCase`` causes a key `ice_cream` in TOML to map to the property `iceCream` on your `Decodable` type.
+causes a key `ice_cream` in TOML to map to the property `iceCream` on your `Decodable` type.